 2.1.3.
-Masks That Are Colored Or Decorated With Drawings
+Masks that are Colored or Decorated with Drawings

-Masks may feature colored designs, on condition that they are approved by the FIE Executive Committee at least 30 days before being used for the first time in an official FIE competition.
+Masks may feature colored designs, on condition that they are approved by the FIE Executive Committee.
+They are then published on the FIE website and may thereafter be used in official FIE competition.